mk-fg/name-based-routing-policy-controller/README.rst

 nbrpc.service_ and other \*.service files can be used to setup the script(s) to run with systemd, though make sure to tweak Exec-lines and any other paths in there first.

+``-P/--print-state`` can be used to check on all host and address states anytime.

 Also see below for an extended OS routing integration example.